-Over the next few days, I was assigned to work in the Mennonite clinic which was hosting us in nice motel-like rooms.
-I watched Dr Nancy examine patients all day long in much the same fashion as USA physicians do.
+Over the next few days, I was assigned to work in the Mennonite clinic which was hosting us in comfortable simple motel-like rooms.
+I watched Dr. Nancy examine patients all day long in much the same fashion as USA physicians do.
 She speaks some English and many of the medical terms are the same in Spanish, so I was able to understand quite a bit.
 One mother brought her newborn to Cora, NP.
 We looked at the baby with sadness who was born with a micro tongue, stubs for feet, and a lobster claw for a hand.
-Cora instructed the mother to pump her breasts and feed the baby girl with a syringe, and referred the baby to the specialty clinic in the capital, Santo Domingo.
+Cora instructed the mother to pump her breasts and feed the baby girl with a syringe and referred the baby to the specialty clinic in the capital, Santo Domingo.
 I also met Dolly, the clinic sheep, that supplies blood for the agar used in the laboratory plates for microbiology cultures.

 Each student was required to prepare a health topic to teach the patients.
-I chose to teach them on how to prevent getting worms since it is endemic in tropical countries.
+I chose to teach them how to prevent getting worms since it is endemic in tropical countries.
 I remembered treating it when I was in Honduras.
 I studied Cora’s tropical medicine book and then taught the patients with the help of Cora’s poster while she translated for me.
 The main thing I emphasized was hand-washing after using the bathroom and before eating.
 This is challenging when many of them don’t have access to clean water as I discovered in the village where we stayed and in the city hospital.
-If one doesn’t have running water, one has to get it from the river, boil it after building a fire, and then let it cool which is a tremendous amout of work.
+If one doesn’t have running water, one has to get it from the river, boil it after building a fire, and then let it cool which is a tremendous amount of work.

 On our last evening, I watched a lady weave her baskets and hats.
 All the children gathered around, and she let them model her hats as I took a photo.
 I will miss these children.
 We closed tonight by sharing how this trip has changed us.
-I said it had increased my observation skills, and that I now realized that maybe we didn’t need nearly as much expensive equipment to get the same patient results.
+I said it had increased my observation skills, and that I now realized that we didn’t need as much expensive equipment to get the same patient results.
 The most positive experience for me was delivering the baby.
 The most negative experience was dealing with the filthy outhouse in Pan Dia.
-Cora thanked us for being so culturally sensitive.
-She is such a sweet godly lady.
+Cora thanked us for being culturally sensitive.
+She is a sweet godly lady.
 She has been so sick all week with recurrent typhoid fever.
 I pray for God’s healing hand upon her.

 We have returned to the capital city for our final few days.
-I was greatly blessed in worshiping with the brethren at the city church started by Pastor N and his wife 30 years ago.
-On Monday, they took us to see their daughter, Dr Marilyn, and the clinic, church, and school which she started.
+I was blessed in worshiping with the brethren at the city church started by Pastor N and his wife 30 years ago.
+On Monday, they took us to see their daughter, Dr. Marilyn, and the clinic, church, and school which she started.
 It was very impressive.
 The people have a much higher standard of living here than they did in the western city of San Juan where we were earlier.

 “Marriage is honorable in all, and the bed undefiled, but fornicators and adulterers God will judge.”
-Hebrews 13:4
+Hebrews 13:4 (KJV)

 Then we toured a city clinic where Mary, a Peace Corps volunteer works.
 Mary has worked here for 18 months doing health promotion.
-She started out in San Juan, but was in two bus accidents.
+She started out in San Juan but was in two bus accidents.
 In the second accident, the driver and all the people riding toward the front of the bus were killed when the bus rolled over.
 Mary broke her cheekbone and was flown back to the USA for surgery.
-She lives here in a poor slum area where the houses are close together on a hill with lots of steps.
+She lives here in a poor slum area where the houses are close together on a hill with many steps.
 When we saw a huge rat, a woman ran after it and smashed it with a big rock.

-Then Dr Elaine gave us a lecture on Culture Shock.
+Then Dr. Elaine gave us a lecture on Culture Shock.
 She said there are three stages.
 The first is the Honeymoon stage where everything is exotic and wonderful about your new country.
 It usually lasts 1-6 weeks.
 The second stage is the Frustration stage where everything is awful, backward, and makes no sense.
 The third stage is Stabilization where the person appreciates the new country and learns to be flexible with its flaws.
-One missionary told me the best way to get through culture shock is to stop comparing the new country with one’s country of origin, but just accept the new country as it is.
+One missionary told me the best way to get through culture shock is to stop comparing the new country with one’s country of origin, and accept the new country as it is.

 On January 6, Three Kings Day, all the stores were closed for this major holiday.
 This is when the Dominicans exchange gifts rather than on Christmas day.
-I think they calculate that it took the wise men about 12 days to travel from the east and find the Christ child to present their gifts of gold, frankincense, and myrrh.
+I think they calculate that it took the wise men about twelve days to travel from the east and find the Christ child to present their gifts of gold, frankincense, and myrrh.

 Julie and I had a scary experience as we were leaving D.R. at the international airport.
-This strange man nearly tackled me, saying he would get us to the front of the long check-in line.
+A strange man nearly tackled me, saying he would get us to the front of the long check-in line.
 We told him “NO” and checked our baggage, but he would not leave us alone ,and said he would get our departure tax for us.
 We told him “NO” again, but he would not go away.
 Julie gave him 5 pesos and he gave it back and almost spit, “That is only 5 cents in the USA!”
 She asked him how much he wanted, and he didn’t answer.
-He kept badgering us, so I put 4 pesos in his hand and ran for the locked gate and told Julie to run too.
+He kept badgering us, so I put 4 pesos in his hand and ran to the locked gate and told Julie to run too.
 I heard him throw the coins on the floor in disgust.
-I was so thankful he couldn’t follow us through the security gate.
-I was so glad when the plane took off and then later landed in Miami, back in the good ‘ole USA!!
+I was thankful he couldn’t follow us through the security gate.
+I was glad when the plane took off and then later landed in Miami, back in the good ‘ole USA!

-And so ended my two weeks in Dominican Republic.
+And so ended my two weeks in the Dominican Republic.
 I thank God for all I learned about other cultures during this journey which has helped me in my encounters with patients from other countries over the years.
-It is fun when I can tell patients from the D.R. about my two weeks in their country!
+It is fun when I can tell patients from the D.R. about my two weeks in their country.